 - A fault occurs inside an appliance causing wires or other live metal parts to touch the internal grounded body of the appliance.

-Hang On, Don't I Have an RCD Fitted at My Electrical Panel!?
+Don't I Already Have an GFCI Fitted at My Electrical Panel?!

 If you do work in other people's homes and use power tools or other electrical equipment in damp conditions, you don't know whether their electrical installation is safe and up to scratch, so it's a good idea to have one of these fitted to your extension cable.